 Did you know there are over 40 miles of trails throughout our town?
 Windsor is committed to providing walkers, cyclists, joggers and others that enjoy our trails with safe and enjoyable routes.
 Explore them through our trails map!
 For more information on Windsor trails, see our Trails Master Plan (PDF).

 The Town of Windsor partners with other agencies to effectively provide services and amenities beyond our scope or boundaries.
-This includes such agencies as the City of Greeley, City of Fort Collins, and the North Front Range Metropolitan Planning Organization (NFRMPO) Bike and Pedestrian Committee who completed a review of infrastructure in 2013.
+This includes such agencies as the City of Greeley, City of Fort Collins and the North Front Range Metropolitan Planning Organization Bike and Pedestrian Committee who completed a review of infrastructure in 2013.
 View the:

-Windsor Lake Trail includes various segments on and off-road, including along the Greeley Number 2 Canal, Eaton Ditch, and Windsor Lake.
+Windsor Lake Trail includes various segments on and off-road, including along the Greeley Number 2 Canal, Eaton Ditch and Windsor Lake.

-Belmont Ridge Open Space Trail
+Highland Ridge Open Space Trail

-The Belmont Ridge Open Space Trail is the only natural surface trail located within Windsor Town limits.
+The Highland Ridge Open Space Trail is the only natural surface trail located within Windsor Town limits.
 The intent of the trail is to provide a similar experience to hiking an unpaved trail in the foothills.

 Users should anticipate occasional cross-cutting of the trail by running water which will not be repaired unless the cut is so severe a person cannot safely step over, or reasonably maneuver a mountain bike across.
 Windsor Parks Maintenance Staff performs weed control and will occasionally mow buffer strips on each side of the single track trail.